-- 1.2.1 Habitats Regulations Assessment (HRA) is a requirement of the Conservation of Habitats and Species Regulations 2010 (commonly referred to as 'the Habitats Regulations'), the UK's transposition of European Council Directive 92/43/EEC on the conservation of natural habitats and of wild fauna and flora ('the Habitats Directive'). - 1.2.2 Under Regulation 102, HRA must be applied to any plan or project in England and Wales with the potential to adversely affect the ecological integrity of any sites designated for their nature conservation importance as part of a system known collectively as the Natura 2000 network of European sites. - 1.2.3 European sites provide ecological infrastructure for the protection of rare, endangered or vulnerable natural habitats and species of exceptional importance within the European Union.
+- 1.2.1 Habitats Regulations Assessment (HRA) is a requirement of the Conservation of Habitats and Species Regulations 2010 (as amended; commonly referred to as 'the Habitats Regulations'), the UK's transposition of European Council Directive 92/43/EEC on the conservation of natural habitats and of wild fauna and flora ('the Habitats Directive'). - 1.2.2 Under Regulation 102, HRA must be applied to any land use plan in England and Wales with the potential to adversely affect the ecological integrity of any sites designated for their nature conservation importance as part of a system known collectively as the Natura 2000 network of European sites. - 1.2.3 European sites provide ecological infrastructure for the protection of rare, endangered or vulnerable natural habitats and species of exceptional importance within the European Union.
 These sites consist of Special Areas of Conservation (SAC, designated under the Habitats Directive) and Special Protection Areas (SPA, designated under European Council Directive 2009/147/EC on the conservation of wild birds ('the Birds Directive')).
 Meanwhile, the National Planning Policy Framework (DCLG, 2012) and Circular 06/05 (ODPM, 2005) require that Ramsar sites (UNESCO, 1971) are treated as if they are fully designated European sites for the purposes of considering development proposals that may affect them. - 1.2.4 An HRA must determine whether or not a plan or project will adversely affect the integrity of the European site(s) concerned, in view of the site's conservation objectives.

-1.3 Bradford District Core Strategy - Further Engagement Draft (October 2011)
+1.3 Bradford Publication Draft Core Strategy (February 2014)

-- 1.3.1 The Core Strategy (Further Engagement Draft) is the culmination of several years' work and forms the central strategic planning document for the district.
-It will govern the way in which development is planned and managed for the period through to 2028. - 1.3.2 The preferred spatial development option for the plan identifies the following development aims for the district over the plan period and provides for:
+- 1.3.1 The Publication Draft Core Strategy is the culmination of several years' work and forms the central strategic planning document for the district.
+It will govern the way in which development is planned and managed for the period through to 2030. - 1.3.2 The Strategic Core Policies, Sub Area Policies and policies EC3, HO1, HO2 and HO3 identify the following development aims for the district over the plan period and provide for:

-- A total of 44,500 new dwellings and 146ha of new employment land; - Directing development-led regeneration towards the Regional City of Bradford as the main priority, together with strategic development aims for the Principal Towns (Keighley, Bingley and Ilkley) and Local Growth Centres (Burley in Wharfedale, Menston, Queensbury, Silsden, Steeton with Eastburn and Thornton); - Development to meet projected housing need in the Local Service Centres; - Growth areas, an urban extension (at Holme Wood), local green belt deletions and a focus on previously developed land; and - A wide variety of infrastructure, ancillary and supporting development to achieve regeneration and build sustainable communities. - 1.3.3 The Key Diagram for the Core Strategy (Further Engagement Draft, October 2011) is shown at Figure 1.1, while the distribution of residential development (which is the primary focus of the HRA) is listed in Table 1.1.
+- A total of 42,100 dwellings and 135ha of employment land between 2013 and 2030; - Directing development-led regeneration towards the Regional City of Bradford as the main priority, together with strategic development aims for the Principal Towns (Keighley, Bingley and Ilkley) and Local Growth Centres (Queensbury, Silsden, Steeton with Eastburn and Thornton); - Development to meet projected housing need in the Local Service Centres; - Growth areas, an urban extension (at Holme Wood), local green belt deletions and a focus on previously developed land; and - A wide variety of infrastructure, ancillary and supporting development to achieve regeneration and build sustainable communities. - 1.3.3 The Key Diagram for the Core Strategy (Publication Draft, February 2014) is shown at Figure 1.1.
+The distribution of residential development (which is a primary focus of the HRA) is listed in Table 1.1.
 The relative scale of residential development is illustrated at Figure 1.2.